Skip to content

 SE16 v1

-• Set jumper1 the same as you set it on the board: on: Infrared, off: Ethernet
+• Set Switch1 the same as you set the jumper on the board: off / default: Infrared. on: Ethernet.